yclas/documentation/how-to-add-locations.md

 For **websites hosted on [yclas.com](yclas.com)**, login to your Cloudflare account, press the **Crypto** tab and disable **Always use HTTPS**.

-If you using Yclas Self-Hosted, please make sure you follow the instructions of [this guide](https://docs.yclas.com/move-classifieds-site-http-https/) correctly.
+If you using **Yclas Self-Hosted**, please make sure you follow the instructions of [this guide](https://docs.yclas.com/move-classifieds-site-http-https/) correctly.

 ### Quick Creator